Quad4-Software/Reticulum-Go/docs/en/README.md

 ## About this documentation

 These documents describe Reticulum-Go, a Go implementation of the [Reticulum Network Stack](https://reticulum.network/).
-They are written for readers who need both a system-level view and enough implementation detail to integrate, operate, or extend the stack.
+Use them to integrate, operate, or extend the stack.

 Documentation is organized by language under `docs/`.
 English lives in `docs/en/`.
 Additional languages can be added as sibling directories (for example `docs/de/`) without changing the English tree.